Basic Meteorologi

 influencing weather patterns worldwide

-Heavy rain and flooding in Bolivia, Ecuador, Northern Peru, Cuba, U.S. Gulf States
+flooding in Bolivia, Ecuador, Northern Peru, Cuba, U.S.

 Hurricanes in Tahiti, Hawaii